crate/docker-crate/README.md

  - Port mapping to localhost (run only one container per machine)
  - Unicast host discovery

-To start the Crate cluster in containers distributed to three hosts without multicast enabled, run this command on the first node and adapt the container and node names on the two other nodes:
+To start the CrateDB cluster in containers distributed to three hosts without multicast enabled, run this command on the first node and adapt the container and node names on the two other nodes: